rowantiska/polymarket-weather/README.md

   * 3-4 NYC/ATL
   * 4-6 SEA

-  * After watching this market for a couple days, this project is no longer worth time improving.
-The weather reads from the Polymarket source are inaccurate for its live temp and only gets updates once an hour.
-There is too much risk for the return in this market.
-There are even times when bets get over 95% confidence and lose.
+  * After watching this market for a week, this project produces too much risk on trades for it to be worth continuing.
+The weather reads from the Polymarket source are inaccurate for live temp and only gets updates once an hour with the temp that Polymarket uses to confirm a winning trade.
+NOAA has public data that some people have used to anayzle weather patterns and create prediction models; however, just by trying to be faster than the polymarket source does not create a high likelihood of profitability.